-- 1. Manufacture, development, assembly, sales, or distribution of any gaming machines, devices, equipment, software, or components thereof; - 2.
-Joint ventures with other Tribes, entities, persons, etc. related to gaming activity; - 3.
-Pre-licensure of any entity or individual providing loans, grants or similar financial arrangements related to gaming activity in excess of \$50,000 in any twelve-month period, subject to the exceptions set forth in the Compact between the Cherokee Nation and State of Oklahoma.
+- 2. Joint ventures with other tribes, entities, persons, etc. related to gaming activity; - 3.
+Pre-licensure of any entity or individual providing loans, grants or similar financial arrangements related to gaming activity in excess of Fifty Thousand Dollars (\$50,000.00) in any twelve- (12) month period, subject to the exceptions set forth in the Compact between Cherokee Nation and the State of Oklahoma.

 § 28.
-Prohibited Acts
+Prohibited acts